 Webb graduated from Rochester College in 2009 with a degree in behavioral sciences.
 He and his wife, Amy, currently reside in Auburn Hills, MI.

 Coach Pleasant on Webb:

 "I am thrilled that Tom will be joining our athletic staff.
 I considered and spoke with several people for the position, but Tom surfaced to the top every time.
 Most important, Tom is a former student athlete (2009) at RC and he understands our mission.
 He graduated in four years and was a team captain.
 In addition, he was a vital part of four very successful seasons on the men's basketball team.
 He is arguably the hardest playing basketball player that my Dad ever coached and his work ethic as an employee is the same.
 I have watched him closely since he left RC and he has impressed me in many ways.
 He is organized and possesses a passion to do things with excellence.
-Tom is from Davidson, MI and spent the last two seasons as the head assistant basketball coach at Purdue University-Calumet (an NAIA school in Hammond, IN)."
+Tom is from Davison, MI and spent the 2009-2011 seasons as the head assistant basketball coach at Purdue University-Calumet (an NAIA school in Hammond, IN)."

 If the game situation calls for it, Beaudoin can be seen leaning out, offering his glasses to referees as they run down the floor.
 If his voice goes out, he starts waving a towel.
 He is a master motivator.
 Beaudoin's connection to the basketball program began during the ‘83-‘84 season, and continued as his son, Dan, played on Rochester's 1988 squad on his way to becoming College valedictorian.
 Beaudoin, who retired as Lieutenant from the Madison Heights Fire Department in 1996, and his wife, Mary Ellen, are the parents of two other children and the grandparents of four.